mcandre/swiper/README.md

 Intended for educational purposes only.

-†: Windows Subsystem for Linux on Microsoft Surface Pro 7, Intel Core i7
+†: clang v10 on Windows Subsystem for Linux on Microsoft Surface Pro 7, Intel Core i7